 Instead, solved by just skipping the lock when running "update priority" from the test case.

-#12 Updated by Lucas Di Pentima 10 months ago
+#12 Updated by Lucas Di Pentima about 1 year ago

 I tried to make

 update_priority_test.rb repeatedly on my local machine but wasn't able to reproduce the flaky behavior, even running the entire unit test suite several times.